callumjd/AMBER-Membrane_protein_tutorial/README.md

 You will have to remove waters that are placed in the membrane region.
 Prepared waters are provided in "./system_pdb/m2_rism_sele.pdb".

 # Step 3: Building the membrane

+Now that we have prepared files for the M2 receptor, agonist iperoxo and initial water placement, we need to build the membrane simulation box.

+> cd ../membrane_build

+We then run PACKMOL-Memgen using the "m2_prep.pdb" file as input:

+> packmol-memgen --pdb ../system_pdb/m2_prep.pdb --lipids POPC:CHL1 --ratio 9:1 --preoriented --salt --salt_c Na+ --saltcon 0.15 --dist 10 --dist_wat 15 --notprotonate --nottrim

+Take care to understand each of the flags.
+Here we ask for a mixed POPC/CHOL membrane, but you may want plain POPC, or a different lipid composition.
+You can run packmol-memgen --help to find out about each flag.
+Briefly:

+* "--pdb ../system_pdb/m2_prep.pdb": input receptor PDB
+* "--lipids POPC:CHL1": build a mixed POPC/CHOL membrane
+* "--ratio 9:1": POPC/CHOL ratio of 9:1
+* "--preoriented": the OPM coordinates are already orientated along the z-axis, for membrane building
+* "--salt --salt_c Na+ --saltcon 0.15": Add 0.15 M of NaCl salt to the water layer
+* "--dist 10": lipid buffer of 10 A around the receptor
+* "--dist_wat 15": water layer thickness of 15 A
+* "--notprotonate --nottrim": do not process input receptor PDB file (since we have already prepared this)

+PACKMOL-Memgen should output a "bilayer_m2_prep.pdb" file, which contains our receptor and the prepared membrane+water box.

+This final step is personal preference: PACKMOL-Memgen often slightly shifts the coordinates of the overall system versus the input receptor.
+Typically, I prefer to have the initial prepared receptor, ligand coordinates and separately, the membrane box PDB.

+So, we need to extract just the membrane+water from "bilayer_m2_prep.pdb" and reset the coordinates to match those of "../system_pdb/m2_prep.pdb".
+You can use the "shift_membrane.py" script for this:

+> ./shift_membrane.py -i ../start_pdb/m2_prep.pdb -m bilayer_m2_prep.pdb -o POPC_CHL_amber.pdb

+The settings here:

+* "-i ../start_pdb/m2_prep.pdb": our original receptor PDB
+* "-m bilayer_m2_prep.pdb": output membrane system from PACKMOL-Memgen
+* "-o POPC_CHL_amber.pdb": name of the output file for final shifted membrane box

+This will output:

+>Original protein 1 COM: 0.655 -0.017 -3.809
+>
+>Shifted protein 2 COM: -6.487 5.690 -3.809
+>
+>Writing test.pdb membrane, shifted by  7.142 -5.707 0.000
+>
+>Box X,Y,Z: 84.868 85.023 93.938
+>

+Here, the final line gives us the box dimensions of the water layer.

+One note: since our iperoxo ligand has a +1 charge, we need to delete a single Na+ ion from the "POPC_CHL_amber.pdb" PDB file.
+You can use a text editor to simply remove the first Na+.

+# Step 4: Build the AMBER parameter and topology file with leap

+Now, we have all the files needed to build the parameter and topology file with tleap:

+> cd ./files_clean

+The "build.leap" file is included.
+You will see that we have put the box dimensions from the previous step in here:

+> set system box {84.868 85.023 93.938 }

+Take care to understand each line.
+It is similar to building other systems with AMBER.
+Now, run tleap:

+> tleap -f build.leap

+This should output "m2_IXO.prmtop" and "m2_IXO.inpcrd".

+A few steps with Parmed, again as personal preference.
+Since AMBER resets the residue numbering, it will not correspond to the original PDB information.
+You can add PDB information to a topology with Parmed, so that output PDBs saved from the simulation have residue numbering matching the initial PDB file:

+> parmed -i parmed_resi.in

+We also create a prmtop ready for hydrogen mass repartitioning simulations, allowing a 4 fs timestep (https://pubs.acs.org/doi/10.1021/ct5010406):

+> parmed -i hmass_parmed.in

+With this, we are ready for the MD simulation step.

+# Step 5: GPCR molecular dynamics simulation and analysis

+Go into the "MD_simulation" directory:

+> cd ./MD_simulation